Your organic website traffic is typically derived from one of the following sources:

 It is also relatively inexpensive compared to some of the other traffic sources.

-One of the most important concepts associated with SEO is organic traffic—the number of people visiting your site from search engines.
+One of the most important concepts associated with SEO to drive organic search traffic is the number of people visiting your site from search engines and their associated stickiness or “dwell time”.

 But what exactly is organic traffic, and how does it work in the context of SEO?